bitloops/bitloops-language-vscode/README.md

 ## What's New

-### 0.3.1
+### 0.3.2

-Added validation after the initialization of the workspace
+Added new keywords of the Bitloops Language (DomainEvent, IntegrationEvent, DomainService)

 ---